notnightwolf/cleanopsT7/README.md

 This Patch also kicks previously identified cheaters, it is mainly intended to be used in Multiplayer games.
 ## Credits
-- shiversoftdev -> t7patch | arxan evasion
+- shiversoftdev
-- WNTD -> godness
+- WNTD
-- Scropts -> block client license check
+- Scropts